Interview With Israeli Prime Minister-Elect Menachem Begin, ABC News’ “Issues and Answers”

-Prime Minister-elect Begin rebukes President Carter’s assertion that Israel will need to withdraw from almost all the lands Israel secured in the June 1967 war, especially Jerusalem and the West Bank.
-Begin is adamant opposed to dealing with the PLO.
-Begin refuses to relinquish Israeli decision-making to US preferences or dictates.
-These fundamental policy disagreements will remain unresolved between Begin and Carter for the duration of Carter’s presidency, and years after.
+In a televised interview with the ABC News program “Issues and Answers,” broadcast May 22, 1977, from Jerusalem, Prime Minister-elect Menachem Begin rebukes President Jimmy Carter’s assertion that Israel will need to withdraw from almost all the lands Israel secured in the June 1967 war, especially Jerusalem and the West Bank.
+Begin is adamantly opposed to dealing with the PLO.
+Begin refuses to relinquish Israeli decision-making to U.S. preferences or dictates.
+These fundamental policy disagreements will remain unresolved between Begin and Carter for the duration of Carter’s presidency and years after.

 Mr. Clark: Mr. Begin, welcome to ISSUES AND ANSWERS